LiwZhanFeng/lost-and-found-device/README.md

 Second, you will has to press the slide to access the code in slide

-therefore, you can use the code on pictoblox to try it out!!!!
+therefore, you can use the code on pictoblox to try it out!!!